 If a consumer turns down an offer of an interim or alternative service based on information given by the provider that the faulty service is due to be repaired in the near future, we expect the provider to re-offer an interim or alternative service if there are further delays.
 In these circumstances, if the provider does not re-offer an interim or alternative service, we will consider the consumer’s eligibility for compensation under the Customer Service Guarantee Standard.

 If a provider claims an exemption because of circumstances beyond its control, the provider must be able to show that the fault repair delay is a direct result of the circumstances beyond its control, or having to relocate staff and equipment to deal with the problem.
 If no causal link exists, the consumer may be eligible for compensation under the Customer Service Guarantee Standard for the period of the delay.

-Data speed and coverage can be affected by a number of factors, some of which may be outside the provider’s control to address.
-When a provider is not able to rectify a data speed or coverage issue within a reasonable time because of circumstances it says are outside its control, the outcome of a complaint will usually depend on:
+Coverage can be affected by a number of factors, some of which may be outside the provider’s control to address.
+When a provider is not able to rectify a coverage issue within a reasonable time because of circumstances it says are outside its control, the outcome of a complaint will usually depend on:

 - the extent to which the consumer is able to use or derive any benefit from the service

 - the circumstances that the provider says are outside its control